jankotek/mapdb/src/site/markdown/faq-problems.md

 Can not delete or rename db files on Windows
 ------------------------------------
 MapDB uses memory mapped files, Windows locks them exclusively and prevents deletion.
 Solution is to close MapDB properly before JVM exits.
-Make sure you have lattest JVM.
-Workaround: Use slower RandomAccessFile mode: `DBMaker.newRandomAccessFileDB(file)` Also restarting Windows may help.
+Make sure you have latest JVM.
+Disable memory mapped files of those are enabled (`mmapFileEnable()`) Also restarting Windows may help.